ebolyen/4cscc-lab-manual-microbit-makecode/book/lessons/lesson-00-introduction/04-lesson-01-microbit-parts.md

 ##### Breakout Board 3v3 Pins

 The breakout 3v3 pin on the micro:bit provides a small amount of power, as it does with the alligator 3v3.
-Breakout boards often have access to
+Breakout boards often have access to 3v3 voltage pin that is always on.
+This pin is used to power sensors.
+These pins can also be used to check if LEDs are working correctly.

 ![microbit-breakout-3v3](assets/microbit-breakout-3v3.png)